jehayesms/jean-hayes-ai-analytics/_posts/2025-12-22-capacity-ws-design.md

   ![Fabric Deployment Pipelines Overview]( {{"assets/images/fabric-cap-ws/fabric-cap-ws-10.png"| relative_url}} )
   - Use deployment pipelines to automate the deployment of items between workspaces
   - Leverage variable libraries to manage environment-specific settings such as connection strings

+So as we move on to the next section, reviewing your current and future requirements, keep in mind the considerations above around capacity consumption and workspace capabilities.

+# **Discover Current and Future Fabric Requirements**

+Before designing your Fabric capacities and workspaces, it's essential to understand your organization's current and future needs.
+We'll cover key questions to ask around:

+- Current Business Use Cases and Fabric Environment
+- Future Goals for Fabric
+- Personas using Fabric
+- CI/CD Environment
+- Current and Future Data Architectures

+## **Fabric Today**

+### What you are doing in Microsoft Fabric today?

+- What are current business use cases?
+- What are your deliverables?
+- What are your data sources?
+- What are you using for source control and CI/CD?
+- Do you have any architecture diagrams?
+Ensure they are up to date.
+- What are your challenges?

+### **What Fabric experiences are you using and for what purpose?**

+- Power BI reports
+- Semantic models – Direct Lake, Import, Direct Query
+- Lakehouse
+- Data warehouse
+- Mirroring
+- Pipelines
+- Spark
+- Event hubs, RTI, KQL
+- SQL Database
+- Cosmos
+- Data Bricks
+- AI
+- Dataflows
+- Copilot
+  - Best practice for Copilot is to have a [separate capacity for Copilot workloads](https://learn.microsoft.com/en-us/fabric/enterprise/fabric-copilot-capacity) to avoid impacting other workloads
+    - This can be even be an F2 capacity since Copilot uses the capacity where the data resides
+    - The Copilot capacity is only used for billing and allows you to control Copilot usage so it does not impact other workloads or cause unexpected costs
+- Other

+### What is the state of your current capacities?

+- What Fabric Capacities do you have now?
+- How are workspaces currently aligned?
+- Do you have any reservations?
+- What workloads are using the most capacity?
+- What is your normal capacity utilization?
+- Are there any issues with capacity throttling?
+- Do you have any surge protection or autoscale enabled?
+- How are you monitoring capacity usage and performance?
+- How do you anticipate your capacities/workspaces to grow?
+- Are there times when the capacities not being used?
+- Or are there times when they are in high demand?
+- What reports have the most consumption?
+- Are there any spark jobs that are resource intensive?

+## **Fabric Future**

+### What are your goals for the next 6-12 months?

+- What are your business use cases you wish to implement in the next 6 months?
+  - For each use case, what is the priority and timeline?
+- What features are you considering and for what use case?
+For example…
+  - Enterprise Data Warehouse for Reporting
+  - Lakehouse For Reporting
+  - Lakehouse for Data Science
+  - RAG over Power BI Data
+  - Integration with Azure AI Foundry
+  - Operational Workloads
+  - Near-RealTime Reporting
+  - Near RealTime Alerting
+  - Other

+### What are your goals for the beyond 6-12 months?

+- What are your business use cases you wish to implement in the next 6 months?
+  - For each use case, what is the priority and timeline?
+- What features are you considering and for what use case?
+For example…
+  - Enterprise Data Warehouse for Reporting
+  - Lakehouse For Reporting
+  - Lakehouse for Data Science
+  - RAG over Power BI Data
+  - Integration with Azure AI Foundry
+  - Operational Workloads
+  - Near-RealTime Reporting
+  - Near RealTime Alerting
+  - Other

+## What are the personas of those using (or will be using) Fabric?

+Note: Best practice is to set up security groups for personas

+### Business

+- Consumers of Power BI Reports Only
+- Business Report Writers
+- Super Users
+  - Those who create report content, semantic models, query data with SQL, other Fabric experiences
+- Executives
+- External Users

+### IT

+- Data engineers
+- AI Engineers
+- DBAs
+- App Dev
+- Infra
+- IT Managed Report Developers
+- Data scientists – consuming data, training

+## ** What does your CI/CD environment look like? **

+- Do you have a CI/CD environment set up today?
+- Are you using Github or Azure DevOps?
+- How does or will your IT Team work together?
+  - Multiple contributors on single artifact
+  - Multiple contributors on same workspace but different artifacts
+- What does or will your environments look like?
+  - Dev, Test, Prod
+  - Are all workspaces retained in source control?
+  - Will users be using CI/CD for reports?